Picovoice/rhino/README.md

 }
 ```

-To deliver audio to the enine, you must pass it audio frames
+To deliver audio to the engine, you must pass it audio frames
 using the `process` function.
 The `RhinoInference` result that is returned from `process` will have up to four fields:

 - isFinalized - true if Rhino has made an inference, false otherwise
-- isUnderstood - **null** if `isFinalized` is false, otherwise true if Rhino understood what it heard based on the context or false if Rhino did not understood context
+- isUnderstood - **null** if `isFinalized` is false, otherwise true if Rhino understood what it heard based on the context or false if it did not
 - intent - **null** if `isUnderstood` is not true, otherwise name of intent that were inferred
 - slots - **null** if `isUnderstood` is not true, otherwise the dictionary of slot keys and values that were inferred